HanselPalencia/hpblogging/content/about.md

 title: About The Author
 ---

-*My journey with Life, Love, and Data Science*
+*My Journey with Life, Love, and Data Science*